bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-12-10-goltzius-and-the-pelican-company.md

 _Goltzius and the Pelican Company_ is the story of the Dutch engraver Hendrik Goltzius persuading one of the petty German princelings of Europe to pay for an expensive printing press to make a limited deluxe edition of a boldly illustrated Old Testament.
 And like a good advertising executive hoping to clinch a deal, Goltzius is prepared to sweeten his offer by getting his Pelican Printing Company from The Hague to fulsomely dramatise six erotic biblical tales that demonstrate the six sexual taboos – voyeurism, incest, adultery, paedophilia, prostitution and necrophilia.
 They start with the very first copulation tutored by Satan on Adam and Eve and continue with the story of Lot and his daughters, the adultery of David and Bathsheba, the seduction of the under-aged Joseph by Potiphar’s wife, the demonisation and disloyalty of Delilah and the humiliation of Samson, finally skipping to the New Testament to finish with the tale of necrophilia of Salome and John the Baptist.

 Since it is 1590 and Europe is about to plunge into savage and bitter religious wars, tensions are high in the German court striving for liberty of thought, but there is another more insistent and constant perpetual war that never ends, has few truces, no peace conferences and persistent aggression, and this is the never-to-be-resolved battle of religion and sex.

-Production notes

-<![endif]-->
+**Production notes**
+<br><br>

 **GOLTZIUS AND THE PELICAN COMPANY**
 _Director_: Peter Greenaway
-©: Kasander Film B.V., Portpic Ltd,
-MP Film Productions, CDP S.A.R.L.
+©: Kasander Film B.V., Portpic Ltd,  MP Film Productions, CDP S.A.R.L.
 _In co-production with_: Film & Music Entertainment, MP Film Productions, CDP
 _Presented by_: Kasander Film Company
-_In association with_: Head Gear Films,
+_In association with_: Head Gear Films,  Metrol Technology
-Metrol Technology
 _Executive Producers_: Phil Hunt, Compton Ross
 _Producer_: Kees Kasander
 _Writer_: Peter Greenaway
 _Director of Photography_: Reinier van Brummelen
 _Editor_: Elmer Leupen
 _Production Design_: Ben Zuydwijk
-_Costume Design_: Marrit van der Burgt,
+_Costume Design_: Marrit van der Burgt,  Blanka Budak
-Blanka Budak
 _Composer_: Marco Robino
 _Sound Design_: Huibert Boon

-_Cast:_
+**Cast**
 F. Murray Abraham _(the Margrave of Alsace)_
 Ramsey Nasr _(Hendrik Goltzius)_
 Kate Moran _(Adaela)_